Selfies are not an accurate representation of your face and can make your nose look up to 30 per cent wider than it really is, research shows.

 Instagram vs reality: selfie technology

 Each camera has an algorithm that helps it to determine which wavelength of light equals which colour so it can create a digital image.
 Good lighting makes all the difference to a photograph, particularly when it comes to photos of the human face.
-That’s why studios exist – to have consistent, excellent lighting.
+That’s why studios exist – to have consistent, professional lighting.
 Phone cameras are now automatically adjusting to produce better pictures in imperfect light (which is most of the time in real life).

 We don’t walk around with studio lights or golden hour upon us, so phone cameras now adjust as if we did.
 This feature is kinda cool, but it does come with distortions: Instagram vs real life.